⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 9%

-Lower-cost genetic screening tools for various applications.
+Lower-cost genetic screening tools primarily for consumer and agricultural applications.

 🎯 WHY THIS MATTERS